Survey Design

 4. Check the rating scale.
 If the question covers two attributes but offers one 1–5 scale, you can't tell which attribute the rating maps to.

 5. Read it out loud.
-Double-barreled questions feel slightly awkward when spoken — you'll often pause naturally between the two parts.
+Double-barreled questions feel slightly awkward when spoken, and you'll often pause naturally between the two parts.

 Watch for the sneaky ones too.
 "How satisfied are you with our friendly customer service?" hides a leading adjective ("friendly") that's actually a second claim the respondent is asked to endorse.